 Gran Melia Iguazu (AR)

-Right in the middle of Parque Nacional Iguazú, Gran Melia Iguazu (previously Sheraton) recently received a bit of a facelift since it was taken over from Sheraton.
+Right in the middle of Parque Nacional Iguazú there is Gran Melia Iguazu.
+It had a bit of a facelift since it was taken over from Sheraton.
 This five-star hotel offers the best location on the Argentinian side.
-With free Wi-Fi and easy to access the pool the ideal spot to cool down a bit after a long walk around the falls.
+With free Wi-Fi and easy to access the pool, the ideal spot to cool down after walking around the falls.
 The terrace by the pool is am excellent place to have a stylish lunch or an afternoon drink.
 Or enjoy a (half) day at their spa, should you have the time (also possible for non-hotel guests).

 Pousada Guita Pora (BR)

-We found the best value for money at the cheaper yet wonderful accommodation on the Brazilian side, the eco-friendly Pousada Guita Pora.
-The apartment was spacious with comfy beds and the sounds from outside enhance the feeling of straying right in the middle of the rainforest.
+We found the best value for money at the cheaper yet wonderful accommodation on the Brazilian side.
+We lreally liked staying at the eco-friendly Pousada Guita Pora.
+The apartment was spacious with all you need including comfy beds.
+The sounds from outside enhance the feeling of straying right in the middle of the rainforest.
 It’s surrounded by tropical plants; you can shower while looking at the banana leaves right next to you.

 There is an outdoor pool, some walls have cool local art and the restaurant serves dinner every evening (optional).
 Since Pousada Guita Pora is located about 500m from the entrance of the Brazilian side of Iguazu National Park, the walk should not take more than 5 min (easy along the asphalt road).
 The receptionist can also arrange a taxi for you to the Argentinian side.
 We paid about EUR 82 per night and stayed for 3 nights.